damoonrashidi/damoonrashidi-me/posts/waluigi-represents-all-of-us.md

 in the lower left quadrant of the
 [action priority matrix](https://www.productplan.com/glossary/action-priority-matrix/).
-The ratio of value to maintenance cost will approach zero for a poorly vetted feature when it has to be maintained in perpetuity, especially when
+The ratio of value to maintenance cost will approach zero for a poorly vetted feature when it has to be maintained in perpetuity.

 Now, all of a sudden, this bearly used implementation has expanded the surface area of things to fix when other things change or break.